How to Apply

 What is an International Student Identity Card (ISIC)?

 An ISIC gives international recognition to your student status and entitles you to sickness/accident insurance, 24-hour traveler’s assistance helpline, reduced airfares and discounts in the U.S. and abroad.
+You may order a card online or visit the Tri-S and Study Abroad Office.

-Are there health requirement for travel abroad?
+Are there health requirements for travel abroad?

 Study Abroad Financial Aid